Apply for an ACCA practising certificate

 Once you have completed the application form and the PCEF, send them to email@example.com (it is important to keep your own copy too).

-The standard fee for a practising certificate is £514.
+The application fee for a practising certificate is £514.
+Practising certificates must then be renewed on an annual basis before 31 December.

 To apply for an ACCA practising certificate you must show that you have achieved: